A bit about me …

 Involvement in Clubs & Societies:

 Since my university days I’ve held various positions on musical committees.
-As mentioned above I was the Treasurer of the Medway Festival for some years, and was Chair of the UCL Chamber Music Club between 2010-2013.
+As mentioned above I was the Treasurer of the Medway Festival for some years, and was Chair of the UCL CMC between 2010-2013.

 I’m currently the Treasurer of both the UCL CMC and OBOS.